 (My very-late-night interview with the inimitable Wolfman Jack, who died in 1995 at age 57, includes priceless tales from his early days in radio.
 I conducted the interview in 1976, backstage after an Eagles concert in Saratoga Springs, NY, and first published this piece the same year.)

-About a decade and a half ago, a Brooklyn car washer named Bob Smith got his start in radio with a $15-a-week stint at Newark’s WNJR.
+About a decade and a half ago, a Brooklyn car washer named Bob Smith got his start in radio with a $15-a-week stint at Newark, New Jersey’s WNJR.
 Today, known as Wolfman Jack, he boasts an annual income well into six figures and a reputation as perhaps the most famous rock disc jockey of all time.

 Besides hosting a syndicated radio show heard on AM and FM stations in dozens of major cities nationwide and abroad, he presides over NBC-TV’s weekly Midnight Special.
 He has played himself in two movies, American Graffiti and The Seven Minutes, recorded albums for RCA, and served as the subject of at least five songs by such artists as Canned Heat, Todd Rundgren and the Guess Who (whose “Clap for the Wolfman” was a major hit).

 In this interview, the Wolfman reminisces about his early days in radio.
 The primary focus of conversation is XERF (now XPRS), the Del Rio, Texas, station where he had his first big gig.
 Bypassing FCC regulations by locating its transmitter in Tijuana, Mexico, XERF broadcast at an almost unbelievable 250,000 watts.
 That power, along with an assortment of bizarre programming, earned the station the vast international audience that initially spread the Wolfman’s name.

 When did you begin to become interested in radio?